John Paul Blass

-John P. Blass, physician, biochemist and neurochemist, was born on February 21, 1937 in Vienna, Austria, and deceased March 11, 2023 in New York City.
+John P. Blass, physician, biochemist and neurochemist, was born on February 21, 1937, in Vienna, Austria, and deceased March 12, 2023, in New York City.
 Both his parents were physicians; his father, Gustaf Blass, was a prominent Viennese radiologist and his mother, Jolan Wirth Blass, a student of Sigmund Freud, was a psychoanalyst originally from Budapest.
 The family then moved to Stamford, Connecticut.
 Both parents practiced psychiatry, Gustaf in a private sanitarium in Stamford and Jolan as a child psychiatrist in New York City and Connecticut.
 He is survived by his wife, son and two granddaughters.

-Blass' most prominent professional achievements were in the area of aging and Alzheimer's disease, in particular relating to brain metabolism.
+Blass's most prominent professional achievements were in the area of aging and Alzheimer's disease, in particular relating to brain metabolism.
 He was granted patents based on decades of scientific research, including a neutraceutical "metabolic enhancer" which has been under study in a large-scale, controlled, "multicenter" clinical trial.

 He wrote and contributed to a number of books including assorted volumes on Alzheimer's disease and a textbook on pharmacology.